mehdikerkar/Conferences-Workshops/README.md

 # presentations
 It is a repository of my presentations

-HackINI 2018
+7th edition HackINI 2018

-  -Applied Cryptography
+    - Applied Cryptography

-  -Art Of Steganography
+    - Art Of Steganography